-- That your vehicle cannot be towed from the front with sling-type equipment. - That your vehicle has front-wheel drive. - The make, model, and year of your vehicle. - Whether you can still move the shift lever. - If there was an accident, what was damaged.
+- That your vehicle can only be towed with certain equipment, as described later in this section. - That your vehicle has front-wheel drive. - The make, model, and year of your vehicle. - Whether you can still move the shift lever. - If there was an accident, what was damaged.